asterics/AsTeRICS/Documentation/docs/customize/model/Model-Creation.md

 ## Camera Mouse Simple

 A model is a collection of 1 to n components, where a component represents a plugin of the ARE.
-These components are connected via cannels (for data connections) and event channels (representing events).
+These components are connected via channels (for data connections) and event channels (representing events).
 The following example will illustrate the creation of a simple webcam mouse, using the position of the nose to control the cursor and opening the mouth to trigger a mouse click.
 This model requires a